Mann Mayal: Broadcast

 Mann Mayal was originally scheduled to air in late December 2015, however, due to post-production delays, Hum TV rescheduled the series for January 2016.
 It was initially titled Tera Ghum Aur Hum in an early press releases but then it was changed to Dil-e-Jaanam and then to Mann Mayal, with no official reason given by Hum Network management to these changes.
 Mann Mayal aired a weekly episode on every Monday succeeding TV series Maan which was shifted on Friday after the finale of Tumhare Siwa, starting from its premiere date, with time slot of 8:00 pm.
 It was announced that series will be premiered on 22 January 2016 after Tumhare Siwa but then moved to Monday with the premiere date of 25 January.
 The show approximately airs weekly episode for 35–40 minutes (without commercials).
 The series was ordered and comprised the section of 33 episodes whereas initially it was announced to air 24 episodes.
 It was aired on Hum Europe in UK, on Hum TV USA in USA and Hum TV Mena on UAE, with same timings and premiered date.
 All International broadcasting aired the series in accordance with their standard times.
 By July 2016 Mann Mayal was broadcast by Hum Network's new channel Hum World HD for US region and In 2022, it aired in India on channel Zee Zindagi.

-Home media, digital release and streaming service

-In late January 2017, Hum Network released Mann Mayal.
-All episodes of Mann Mayal were streamed on Hum TV's official YouTube channel since its premier, in January 2017, all its episodes were removed from YouTube.
-In May 2017, Mann Mayal was digitally released on the iflix app as a part of channel's contract with the app.
-The series was one of iflix's first Pakistani series to stream.
-Furthermore in 2018, the series had another digital release on the Starzplay app.
-In 2019, Mann Mayal was removed from the iflix app and was released on the Amazon Prime app.
-In late January 2020, the show was again uploaded by the Hum TV on its official channel, and was released on the ZEE5 app.